jlhapp/Basic_Mapping/README.md

 ![clip](https://cloud.githubusercontent.com/assets/20543318/17530536/f3403420-5e45-11e6-8718-1ff37892d617.jpg)

+*MERGE TWO SHAPEFILE LAYERS TOGETHER*

+You will need the rgdal, raster, rgeos libraries.
+Import both shapefiles using readOGR.
+Finally, use the union([shp1], [shp2]) and plot the result.  **Code is available in the "Merge.R" script.

 #CSV Files
 In order to add xy information from a csv file, you need to have x,y coordinates in the csv file, separating x and y into two columns.
 Import csv into R using read.csv("file location and extension")
 To view all of the data and column heading use print([name of variable])